dvandal/cryptonote-nodejs-pool/README.md

 * libssl required for the node-multi-hashing module
   * For Ubuntu: `sudo apt-get install libssl-dev`

-* Boost is required for the cryptonote-util module
+* Boost is required for the cryptoforknote-util module
   * For Ubuntu: `sudo apt-get install libboost-all-dev`